 - be able to think about their own use of IT in order to comment about whether they have used it effectively

-- be aware of how IT affects people in their everyday life
+- be aware of how computing & IT affects people in their everyday life

-To enable us to meet this aim the school has built up a range of IT equipment and resources to develop IT skills across the curriculum.
-We are keenly aware of the need to upgrade equipment and to embrace new technology.
+To enable us to meet this aim the school has built up a range of computing equipment and resources to develop computing skills across the curriculum.
+We are keenly aware of the need to continuously upgrade equipment and to embrace new technology.

 These elements make up the PE curriculum;